MustafaMustafayev/traffic-app/README.md

 # dotnet ef --startup-project ../traffic-app.API database update users1 --context TrafficDbContext

 # Note:
-Each migration should be # unique tag like users1.
+Each migration should be unique tag like users1 on example.